Islam gives a person a clear perspective

 “Say, Allah (has) spoken the truth, then follow (the) religion (of) Ibrahim (the) upright, and not he was of the polytheists.”
 (Surah Al-Imran 3:95 )

 Allah ordered the believers to tell the truth and urged them to be among the truthful.
-Truth has great power and it is the rock foundation of every great character.
-No one likes to tell lies but we feel being dishonest with others and ourselves is sometimes easier than telling the truth.
+Truth has great power, and it is the rock foundation of every great character.
+No one likes to tell lies, but we feel that being dishonest with others and ourselves is sometimes easier than telling the truth.
 Learning to be honest and eliminating the need for lies can help clean up your conscience and your relationships.
 Allah says:

 إِنَّ هَٰذَا الْقُرْآنَ يَهْدِي لِلَّتِي هِيَ أَقْوَمُ وَيُبَشِّرُ الْمُؤْمِنِينَ الَّذِينَ يَعْمَلُونَ الصَّالِحَاتِ أَنَّ لَهُمْ أَجْرًا كَبِيرًا